 Help make a difference to the lives of people with blood cancer and gift your time as a volunteer.
 You’ll make a difference in your own life too.

 Your time, skills and technical knowledge are highly valued and can be of enormous benefit to your community.
 Volunteering also means you’ll meet new people, gain experience and have fun!

 If you want to gift your time, connect with your community and make a lasting change, we want to hear from you.
 You can explore current volunteer opportunities, or register to volunteer on our volunteer hub here >

 Helping at events

-When it comes to fundraising and support services events, volunteers help with everything!
-From hairdressers helping to shave heads or being a route marshal for sponsored walks and runs, to providing registration support at disease education seminars and conferences – if you are fit and able, the opportunities to help are endless.
+When it comes to fundraising events, volunteers help with everything!
+From hairdressers helping to shave heads to assisting with the set-up of sponsored walks, if you are fit and able, the opportunities are endless.

 Start a new Branch